engrravijain/Flying-Car-Nanodegree/FCND-Controls-CPP/writeup.md

 - The orange vehicle is an ideal quad
 - The red vehicle is heavier than usual

 The main task is to relax the controller to improve the robustness of the control system and get all the quads to reach their destination.
+Here I modified the `AltitudeControl()` to add basic integral control to help with the different-mass vehicle.

 ### Result